-Data collected were insufficient to make conclusions on efficacy of ESP 715 and other treatments on Ambrosia beetles in 2 experiments.
+Data collected were insufficient to make conclusions on efficacy of ESP 715 and other treatments on Ambrosia beetles in 2 experiments; in another trial, ESP 715 in rotation wit BCS 507 provided poor control.

 Flagship (thiamethoxam)

 Flagship provided some control of Japanese beetle adults, variable control of black vine weevil, but good control of oriental beetle larvae and redheaded flea beetles.
 In single trials, it showed poor efficacy on ambrosia beetle and peachtree borer.